miaforsline/eds212-comp-3a/README.md

 # EDS 212 Interactive Session 3A

-- Example: Numerical approximation of the solution to the Lotke-Volterra equations (predator-prey populations)
+- Example: Numerical approximation of the solution to the Lotka-Volterra equations (predator-prey populations)